davidDuymelinck/mengine/README.md

     var engine = require('mengine')('ejs', './config/template/ejs');

-If there is no configuration file mengine will search for a renderFile and render method and add them to the object.
+If there is no configuration file mengine will search for a configfile for the template engine.
+If there isn't one the engine object, a renderFile and render method are added to the object if they are found.
 There is no error when the methods aren't found.

 ## Tests